Educational Goals

 Family Medicine Center

-Located adjacent to Albany Medical Center's main hospital, Albany Family Medicine. a division of Community Care Physicians, is a state-of-the-art facility with 34 exam rooms, two procedure suites, a dedicated laboratory, an urgent care clinic, an integrative medicine room, residency offices and large resident work spaces, and a gym for employees and residents.
-The center’s large precepting area is used to discuss cases with the attending preceptors, pharmacists, and behavioral scientists; the residency suite is equipped with a resident lounge, kitchen, large classroom, lockers, and a lactation room.
+Conveniently located across from Albany Medical Center's main hospital, Albany Family Medicine, a division of Community Care Physicians, is a state-of-the-art facility with 34 exam rooms, two procedure suites, a dedicated laboratory, an osteopathic manipulation therapy room, residency offices, large resident work spaces, and a gym for employees and residents.
+The center’s large precepting area is used to discuss cases with the attending preceptors and behavioral scientists.
+The residency suite is equipped with a resident lounge, kitchen, large classroom, lockers, and a lactation room.

 St. Peter’s Nursing & Rehabilitation Center